amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

     Where We Land Today (2024): ~85% AI / 15% Human
     Where We're Heading: 90-95% as systems mature, possibly higher
 ```

+But here's what's profound: that 85% of work that AI handles?
+It was always meaningless.
+We just couldn't admit it.
+We built elaborate structures of busy-work—approval chains, status meetings, reports on reports—because humans needed purpose and we confused activity with meaning.
+The AI doesn't replace human work so much as reveal its emptiness.
+And that revelation is both terrifying and liberating.

 The pattern emerges from three forces shaping today's implementations: